 I heard about agile about five years ago for a first time and I started practicing different agile methodologies (mainly SCRUM based) about four years ago.

-Just as side note.
+Just as a side note.
 “Agile methodology” is an oxymoron.
 If it’s methodology and you have to follow it whatever happens then you aren’t agile and if it’s agile than you shouldn’t try to define rules written in stone (methodology).

-And only now, after 4 years of doing different Agile But, I finally started to work in real agile environment.
+And only now, after 4 years of doing different Agile But, I finally started to work in a real agile environment.

 I believe there are two core reasons, why company practices Agile But:

 - A company does agile just because it’s a new cool thing and the company wants to get another boy stout badge for being kind-of Agile.